Funding opportunity

 This scheme will help do the same for research that does not fit the remit of current research councils’ responsive mode schemes, helping ensure there is space for the convergence and divergence of new ideas across all fields of research.

 We are piloting this scheme over two rounds of funding, allowing us to assess demand, and test and refine our processes.
 This is round two of the pilot scheme.
-Round 1 was well received by the research community with nearly 1,000 outline applications submitted.
-UKRI will be using what it learns from the pilot scheme to consider cross research council responsive mode (CRCRM) funding opportunities as part of future government spending review processes.
+Round one was well received by the research community with nearly 1,000 outline applications submitted.
+We will be using what we learn from the pilot scheme to consider cross research council responsive mode (CRCRM) funding opportunities as part of our future strategy and investment case for interdisciplinary research.

 Scheme objectives